What is an enquiry agent

 How enquiry agents can help

-Enquiry agents can help to obtain any missing information from finding out where someone currently lives to obtaining information such as current employer information which can help in an attachment of earnings case.
+Enquiry agents can help to obtain any missing information from finding out where someone currently lives to obtain information such as current employer information which can help in an attachment of earnings case.
 Find UK People® are a specialist people tracing enquiry agent service and the core of our services are for finding missing people in the UK or across the globe.

 - Tracing people